apache/parquet-site/content/en/blog/features/ieee754-order.md

 For integers, strings, and many other straightforward types, Parquet statistics are simple: the writer records the absolute smallest and largest values, and the reader uses those bounds to decide if a query might find a match.

 Floating-point columns are trickier for two major reasons.
 First, `-0.0` and `+0.0` are considered equal in normal math operations, yet they possess distinct underlying bit patterns.
 A data format needs strict rules on how to order these values; otherwise, different libraries might generate conflicting statistics for the exact same underlying data.
+Parquet's approach to dealing with this ambiguity has been to mandate that a `min` of `0.0` always be written as `-0.0`, and a `max` of `0.0` always be written as `+0.0`, regardless of any sign bits that may be present in the actual data.
+Readers are advised that `-0.0` may be present even if the `min` is `+0.0`, and `+0.0` may be present even if the max is `-0.0`.

 Second, `NaN` is completely unordered under standard IEEE 754 comparisons.
 Expressions like `x < NaN`, `x > NaN`, and `x == NaN` always evaluate to false.
 If a writer blindly includes `NaN` in ordinary `min` or `max` calculations, the resulting bounds might be useless for skipping data.
-Conversely, if a writer simply ignores `NaN` values, readers are left in the dark about whether any `NaN`s actually exist in the data block.
+To date Parquet has followed the latter approach, forbidding the inclusion of `NaN` in the statistics.
+[PR #196](https://github.com/apache/parquet-format/pull/196) provides a detailed overview of the problems inherent in this approach.
+For instance, consider a page with a max statistic of `0.0` that also contains a `NaN`.
+A query engine that considers `NaN` to be greater than all values attempts a query with a predicate like `x > 1.0`.
+If the engine examines the statistics, it will see that the `max` is `0.0`, so it might improperly skip that page, even though it contains at least one row that satisfies the predicate.
+Without knowledge of the presence or absence of `NaN`, the engine cannot safely perform this type of page pruning for floating point columns.

 These aren't just theoretical edge cases.
 Query engines rely heavily on these statistics to safely skip large chunks of data.
 Ambiguous floating-point bounds degrade query performance and can lead to severe inconsistencies.
-A perfect example of this was highlighted in [PARQUET-2249](https://issues.apache.org/jira/browse/PARQUET-2249), which exposed a critical flaw in how `NaN` values interacted with Parquet's `ColumnIndex` metadata.
+[PARQUET-2249](https://issues.apache.org/jira/browse/PARQUET-2249) exposed another critical flaw in how `NaN` values interacted with Parquet's `ColumnIndex` metadata.

 The core problem in PARQUET-2249 arose when a data page contained *only* `NaN` values.
 Such a page isn't considered "null"—the data is physically there, and `NaN` is distinct from a missing `null` value.
 However, older guidelines stated that `NaN` values shouldn't be included when computing `min` and `max`.
 This put the `ColumnIndex` in an impossible situation: it strictly required valid `min` and `max` bounds for any non-null page, yet there were no non-`NaN` values available to use!